imagej/imagej.github.io/_pages/platforms/macos.md

 On macOS 10.11 "El Capitan" and later, the operating system no longer includes a title bar for file chooser dialogs.
 See e.g. [this JDK bug](https://bugs.openjdk.java.net/browse/JDK-8136427) discussing the issue.

-As a workaround, you can check "Use JFileChooser to open/save" in the {% include bc content='Edit | Options | Input/Output...'%} dialog.
+As a workaround, you can check "Use JFileChooser to open/save" in the {% include bc path='Edit | Options | Input/Output...'%} dialog.

 Frequently Asked Questions
 ==========================